qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 After completing camera set up in Fluidd's camera, your cameras should display in main Fluidd page.
 You can select an individual camera or all cameras as your display.

+# USB Main Board Ports and What If I Need More Ports?

+The two USB 2.0 ports and one USB 3.0 ports all can support cameras.

+I have not successfully gotten a camera to work on the USB C port.

+If you need more USB ports, you can run three cameras off one USB port via a USB hub.
+I have successfully done so even using just a USB 2.0 port.
+Did not have to use up the faster USB 3.0 port.

+This USB 3.0 hub worked https://www.amazon.com/dp/B0CD1BHXPZ for three cameras.
+Got success using path_by_hardware filepaths.

 This completes addition of cameras to the Qidi Plus 4 Printer

 Guy Kuo